-A separate COVID-19 Telehealth Program, which is no longer accepting applications, was funded through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and provided immediate support to health care providers responding to the pandemic by providing funding for telecommunications services, information services, and devices to enable the provision of connected care services.
+A separate COVID-19 Telehealth Program, was funded through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and provided immediate support to health care providers responding to the pandemic by providing funding for telecommunications services, information services, and devices to enable the provision of connected care services.
 Visit the FCC COVID-19 Telehealth Program website for complete information about the program.
-Please note that the COVID-19 Telehealth Program was limited to nonprofit and public eligible health care providers.
+Please note that the COVID-19 Telehealth Program is limited to nonprofit and public eligible health care providers.

-July 8, 2020 – The FCC WCB approved the final set of funding applications for the COVID-19 Telehealth Program.
+July 8, 2020 – The FCC WCB approved the final set of funding applications for Round 1 COVID-19 Telehealth Program.
 Since the beginning of the FCC’s COVID-19 Telehealth Program, the agency has approved 539 funding applications in 47 states plus Washington, D.C. and Guam for a total of $200 million in funding—the amount of money provided by Congress in the CARES Act.
-No further applications will be accepted.
+No further applications will be accepted for Round 1.

-June 25, 2020 – The FCC WCB released Public Notice DA 20-667, announcing that it is no longer accepting applications to the COVID-19 Telehealth Program.
+June 25, 2020 – The FCC WCB released Public Notice DA 20-667, announcing that it is no longer accepting applications to for Round 1 COVID-19 Telehealth Program.

 Connected Care Pilot Program

-The Connected Care Pilot Program (CC Pilot Program) will make available up to $100 million over a three-year period, and will provide funding to cover 85% of the eligible costs of broadband connectivity, network equipment, and information services to provide connected care services to the intended patient population.
-The CC Pilot Program is funded through the USF using a separate budget from existing USF support programs.
-The CC Pilot Program is focused on supporting pilot projects that primarily benefit low-income Americans and Veterans.
-The three explicit goals for the CC Pilot Program are to: 1) improve health outcomes through connected care, 2) reduce health care costs for patients, facilities and the health care system and 3) support the trend toward connected care everywhere.
+The Connected Care Pilot Program (Connected Care) will make available up to $100 million over a three-year period, and will provide funding to cover 85% of the eligible costs of broadband connectivity, network equipment, and information services to provide connected care services to the intended patient population.
+Connected Care is funded through the USF using a separate budget from existing USF support programs.
+Connected Care is focused on supporting pilot projects that primarily benefit low-income Americans and Veterans.
+The three explicit goals for Connected Care are to: 1) improve health outcomes through connected care, 2) reduce health care costs for patients, facilities and the health care system and 3) support the trend toward connected care everywhere.